Men's T20 World Cup: Expansion to 16 teams (2014–2016)

-2018: Cancelled tournament and rebranding
+Disruptions and rebranding (2018–2022)

-In May 2016, the ICC proposed a World Twenty20 tournament in 2018, with South Africa being the possible host, but this was later dropped as the top member nations were busied with multiple bilateral cricket events taking place in 2018.
+In May 2016, the ICC proposed a World Twenty20 tournament in 2018, with South Africa being the possible host, but this was later dropped as the top member nations were busy with multiple bilateral tour matches that year.
 In November 2018, as part of a goal to heighten the profile of the World Twenty20 tournaments, the ICC announced that they would be rebranded as the "T20 World Cup" beginning in 2020.

-2020–2022: Impact of the COVID-19

 Initially, Australia was set to host both the men's and women's tournaments in 2020, however in July 2020, the ICC announced that the 2020 tournament had been postponed to 2021 due to the COVID-19 pandemic and with Australian international travel restrictions not expected to be lifted until 2021.
 Later, the ICC chose to relocate the tournament to India, and award Australia the 2022 edition as compensation.
 Due to concerns over the COVID-19 pandemic in India, the tournament was played at venues in the United Arab Emirates and Oman instead, although India remained as the formal host.
 The 2021 tournament was won by Australia, who won their maiden T20 World Cup title after defeating New Zealand in the final.
 The 2022 tournament was won by England, who won their second T20 World Cup title after defeating Pakistan in the final.

-2024: Expansion to 20 teams
+Expansion to 20 teams (2024–present)

-India v Ireland at Nassau County International Cricket Stadium in the 2024 tournament.

 In June 2021, the ICC announced that the Men's T20 World Cup would expand to 20 teams beginning in 2024, divided into four groups of five each for the group stage.
-The top two teams in each pool would advance to the Super 8 stage.
-In December 2015, Tim Anderson, the ICC's head of global development, suggested that a future tournament be hosted by the United States.
-He believed that hosting the event could help spur growth of the game in the country, where it is relatively obscure and faces competition by other sports such as baseball.
-In 2020, the United States and West Indies expressed interest in co-hosting a T20 World Cup, and the 2024 tournament was hosted by the West Indies and the United States.
+The 2024 tournament was hosted by the West Indies and the United States.
 It was the first time the US had hosted a major ICC event.
 In the final, India defeated South Africa to win their second T20 World Cup title after 17 years.

-2026: Neutral venue arrangements

-In December 2024, following an agreement between Board of Control for Cricket in India and Pakistan Cricket Board, the ICC confirmed that any matches involving India or Pakistan at ICC events hosted by India or Pakistan in the 2024–2027 ICC Events cycle would be played at a neutral venue, which includes the 2026 tournament to be hosted by India and Sri Lanka.
+The 2026 tournament was hosted by India and Sri Lanka; where India defeated New Zealand in the final to become the first team to win three titles and the first host country to win the title.